 Rachel McCrum is a poet and performer, originally from Northern Ireland.
 Lisa Kimberly Glickman is a visual artist who makes art daily, primarily painting and drawing.
 Together they provided the perfect artistic skill set to create Quaranzines!
 Rachel and Kimberly taught that making a zine is about self-expression and creativity.
 To facilitate distance learning, Rachel and Kimberly provided on-line followup videos and supplementary resources to encourage work at home between workshops, and carried on independently for future projects.

 As one student said, “I got to learn a lot of new techniques I didn’t know before.”
-She went on to make more ‘zines after the workshop, even modifying her approach to suit her own style.
+She went on to make more ‘zines after the art workshop, even modifying her approach to suit her own style.
 The student’s mother explained that she used “her own method.
-She experimented a little bit!”, testifying to the potential for online workshops to spark learning and creativity beyond the workshop.
+She experimented a little bit!”, testifying to the potential for online art workshops and distance learning to spark learning and creativity beyond the workshop.

 One page layout from Ben, a young student who participated in the first online Quaranzine!